 This study is a case control study was carried out in the Iraqi center for heart diseases Baghdad.
-Iraq from February 2010 to February 2011 between 29years-82 years (mean age 58 y) and 45 of them are males and 31 of them are females .Also 70 patients with ischemic heart disease and without metabolic syndrome were taken as controls 39 male and 31 females.
+Iraq from February 2010 to February 2011

+76 pateints with metabolic syndrome and ischemic heart disease according to the national cholesterol education and prevention program (NCEP) report were enrolled in this study with age range between 29years-82 years (mean age 58 y) and 45 of them are males and 31of them are females .Also 70 patients with ischemic heart disease and without metabolic syndrome were taken as controls 39 male and 31 females.
 The patients with dysmetabolic criteria labeled as group A and the control group labeled as group B also group A subdivide in to two sub groups